 About the Lab

 UC Berkeley’s Human Rights Center has launched a university-based open source investigations lab to verify and document human rights violations and potential war crimes—the first lab of its kind in the world.
-HRC’s Human Rights Investigations Lab is partnering with Amnesty International’s Digital Verification Corps (which also includes the University of Essex, University of Pretoria, University of Pretoria, to date) to train students to verify information used in international human rights reports.
+HRC’s Human Rights Investigations Lab is partnering with Amnesty International’s Digital Verification Corps (which also includes the University of Essex, University of Pretoria, University of Toronto, and Cambridge University to date) to train students to verify information used in international human rights reports.
 The lab also partners with public interest law firms and clinics to discover and verify potential evidence of genocide, crimes against humanity, and war crimes for future prosecutions.

 Recent coverage of the Human Rights Investigations Lab includes the PBS NewsHour story about the launch of the lab and a June 2017 UC Berkeley news story and video about the international summit held on campus.